TPS Consortium

 TPS Consortium members use Library of Congress online collections to teach subjects like rural history, civics, ethnic studies, journalism, writing, urban education, geography, STEM, and more.
 They offer professional development workshops and academic courses; write curricula others can adapt to use with their own students and participants; and create online apps and online interactives that teach concepts, develop analysis skills, and unleash creativity.

-Current Consortium members target learner populations that include members of African American, Indigenous, and Latinx communities, preschoolers and K-12 students, classroom teachers and college professors, artists, musicians, English Language Learners, persons with disabilities, and veterans, among others.
+Current partners target learner populations that include members of African American, Indigenous, and Latinx communities, preschoolers and K-12 students, classroom teachers and college professors, artists, musicians, English Language Learners, persons with disabilities, and veterans, among others.
 This diversity allows the Library to better reach its mission to engage, inspire, and inform by engaging communities across the country with TPS methods and materials.

 The Library’s goals for the TPS Consortium are: